 The amount of RAM Salvo requires is also dependent on your particular configuration.
-In a RISC application,4 each task will require 4-12 (typically 7) bytes, each event 3-4 bytes,5 and 4-6 more bytes are required to manage all the tasks, events and delays.
+In an 8-bit RISC application,5 each task will require 4-12 (typically 7) bytes, each event 3-4 bytes,6 and 4-6 more bytes are required to manage all the tasks, events and delays.
 That's it!

-In all cases, the amount of RAM required is primarily dependent on the size of pointers (i.e. 8 or 16 bits) to ROM and RAM in your application, i.e. it's application-dependent.
-In some applications
+In all cases, the amount of RAM required is primarily dependent on the size of pointers (i.e. 8, 16 or 32 bits) to ROM and RAM in